jmahowald/terraform-aws-vpc/README.md

 config in all 'apps' other than the vpc itself

+# Using the vpn

+Run `make vpn` to create a vpn endpoint on the jump host

+this will also result in the creation of scripts in the openvpn directory

+Run `openvpn/bin/ovpn-init` to provision the vpn initially (TODO add to make) This script will ask you three times for a password for the CA, and you will need that password later on if you create a client cert

+Run `openvpn/bin/ovpn-new-client <user>` to create a new openvpn profile for the user This will require the password you set for the CA when you initialized

+Run `openvpn/bin/ovpn-get-client-config <user>` to dowload an openvpn profile

 ## Common issues
 In general I've found there are times that terraform doesn't clean up after istself as much as I'd like.
 Therefore, some CLI scriptlets are needed if a resource isn't cleaned up